cloudfour/SimpleSlideView/README.md

 ## Events

-Two events will trigger on the view container at the beginning and end of a view change.
-By default the event names are `viewChangeStart` and `viewChangeEnd`.
+These are triggered on the containing element.
+All event names can be customized using the `eventNames` option.

+### viewChangeStart and viewChangeEnd

-In addition to the usual `event` object, your callback can also receive the `targetView` and `action` properties the `changeView` function did:
+Triggered at the start and end of any view change (push or pop).
+In addition to the usual `event` object, your callback can also receive the `targetView` and `action` arguments the `changeView` function did:

 ```javascript
 $('.container').on('viewChangeStart', function (event, targetView, action) {